 4. Follow Up On First Impressions

 Never waste a powerful sales pitch by failing to follow up.
 Sales and marketing data shows that persistence is the path to success: 50% of sales happen after the 5th contact, even though 44% of salespeople give up after one follow-up.
 You can stand out from the crowd just by persisting!

 Include follow-ups as part of your sales pitch plan from the beginning.
 If it’s a cold email, schedule a series of automatic follow-ups.
 If it’s a sales call, use your CRM software to schedule and remind sales reps to follow up.

 Following up is also very important for businesses that offer a freemium service and need to encourage users to upgrade to a paid plan.
 Here’s an example of a follow-up sales email from MarketingProfs that serves this purpose:

 If you initiated contact over email, then you should have a full-scale lead nurturing program in place to follow up with your prospects.
 Unless you’re lucky enough to have a 100% success rate, use information about when people drop out of the process to identify pain points and areas where you can improve your pitch.

 Despite your best efforts, the majority of your sales pitches will end with your prospect interested but not ready to purchase.
 So don’t make it a one-off opportunity to sell or fail.
 Build a relationship with your prospect over time to convince them to buy.

 Succeeding at sales is a process that always entails significantly more failure than new business.
-But those who invest fully in it and focus on optimizing pitches for their audiences are on the road to way more success than those who don’t.
+But if you invest in the process, and commit to optimizing your sales pitch, then you’re already on track for success.